openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 -  Leverage the device-specific options.

 -  Work in a separate layer so that you keep changes isolated.
-For information on how to create layers, see the "`Understanding and Creating Layers <#understanding-and-creating-layers>`__" section.
+For information on how to create layers, see the ":ref:`dev-manual/common-tasks:understanding and creating layers`" section.

 Understand What Contributes to Your Image Size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~